goarray/PlanetBiomGenerator/Readme.md

 ### 1. Export Biomes from Planet(s)

-- In xEdit, select one or more planet records
+- In xEdit, select one or more planet records (even just base game if you want to try it out)

 -  Run the script: `Starfield - ExportBiomesToPlanetBiomesCSV`

-- This generates the file: `/PlanetBiomes/xEditOutput/PlanetBiomes.csv` (in xEdit/)
+- This generates the file: `/PlanetBiomes/xEditOutput/PlanetBiomes.csv` (in /xEdit/)

 ### 2. Generate .biom Files